 Larson edges Buescher at the line at Kansas Speedway in closest finish in NASCAR Cup Series history

 KANSAS CITY, Kan.
-(AP) — Kyle Larson came around Chris Buescher on the final lap and banged doors with him all the way to the finish line Sunday, where he was declared the winner of the Cup Series race by officials at Kansas Speedway in the closest finish in NASCAR history.
+(AP) — Kyle Larson came roaring around the outside of Chris Buescher on the final lap at Kansas Speedway, banging doors with him all the way to the finish line, only to be told by his team over the radio that everything he had given was not quite enough.

+It wasn’t until Larson was in Turn 3 of the cool-down lap that he saw his spotter, Tyler Monn, dancing high above the track.

-The official margin was a thousandth of a second — every bit as close as the Kentucky Derby a day earlier — and Buescher was left both dumbfounded and dejected.
-His team had begun to celebrate before learning he had finished second.
+In the closest finish in NASCAR history, one that only became official with a grainy black-and-white photo at the line, the No. 5 car was declared the winner by a thousandth of a second — every bit as close as the Kentucky Derby a day earlier, and an even more dramatic finish than the three-at-the-line conclusion to the Cup Series race at Atlanta earlier this season.

-The dramatic finale came after a caution for Kyle Busch’s spin forced a green-white-checkered finish.
-Larson pulled behind Buescher on the backstretch of the last lap, then came around him on the outside of the final corner.
-Buescher looked as if he had pulled in front, and even Larson thought he had finished second, before the call came through that he had won.

 “I don’t know what to say right now,” Buescher said, shaking his head while standing beside his No. 17 car.
 “I haven’t seen a replay other than just the picture, and I sure can’t see in that picture.
 That sucks to be that close.”

+Martin Truex Jr. finished fourth Sunday and Hamlin, who had the lead on the final restart, faded back to fifth place.

+“Had a great view of the finish,” Hamlin said with a smile.

-Making it a bigger bummer for Buescher was the fact that he had overcome a big miscue midway through the race.
-He had just won the second stage and led the field onto pit road when a crew member came over the wall too soon.
-The penalty sent him to the rear of the field, and he had to spend much of the final stage working his way back to the front.
+Making the finish an even bigger bummer for Buescher was the fact that he had overcome a big miscue midway through the race.
+He had just won the second stage and led the field to pit road when a crew member came over the wall early.
+The penalty sent him to the rear, and Buescher had to spend much of the final stage working his way back to the front.

-Christopher Bell started on the pole but struggled to run up front all day in a race that began after a 3 1/2-hour delay because of rain, finishing sixth.
-He was followed by Alex Bowman and Kyle Busch, whose spin brought out the last caution.
-Noah Gragson and Michael McDowell gave Ford two more cars in the top 10.
+Christopher Bell started on the pole but struggled to run up front all day in a race that began after a 3 1/2-hour rain delay.
+He finished sixth, and was followed by Alex Bowman and Kyle Busch, whose spin brought out the last caution.
+Noah Gragson and Michael McDowell joined Buescher in giving Ford, which has yet to win this season, three cars in the top 10.

 YELLOW FLAGS